GeoscienceAustralia/PyRate/docs/usage.rst

 3. ``process``
 4. ``merge``

+All four steps are required.
+A fifth option, ``workflow``, is available that will run all four steps in order.
-Below we discuss these steps.
+In the following sub-sections we discuss each of the available steps.

 ``conv2tif``: Converting flat-binary interferograms to Geotiff format